acounsel/django_haiticomp/README.md

 ### Prerequisites

-This platform relies on python 2.7, django 1.11, jQuery, and FooTable
+This platform relies on Python 2.7, django 1.11, jQuery.

 ## Built With

 * [django](https://www.djangoproject.com) - The web framework used
-* [FooTable] - A jQuery plugin for responsive tables
+* [FooTable](https://fooplugins.com/plugins/footable-jquery/) - A jQuery plugin for responsive tables
 * [Font Awesome](http://fontawesome.io/get-started/) - The font package used

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/acounsel/django_haiticomp/tags).

 ## Authors
 * **Samer Araabi**